-Our Incredible Humans contest is all about championing people who are building up our communities.
+Our Incredible Humans contest was all about championing the people who build up our communities.
 The prize?
 A chance to win a FREE Contiki trip (with flights) or a $500 Travel Voucher.
 From healthcare workers to activists to delivery drivers and everyone in between we all know Incredible Humans.
-No matter what their job title is, we want to show no good act, big or small, goes unnoticed.
+No matter what their job title, we want to show that no good act, big or small, goes unnoticed.

-With hundreds of entries, we couldn’t wait to announce the first Incredible Humans contest winner!
-Entries closed October 10, 2020 – so get your nominations in asap!
+With hundreds of entries from all over the US and UK, we couldn’t wait to announce the first Incredible Humans contest winner!

-And the first Incredible Humans contest winner is...
+And the first Incredible Humans US contest winner is...

-Melissa – a fantastic nurse from Miami, FL.
-Melissa has been a nurse for nearly 10 years and most recently has been working with kids with cancer or blood disorders, aged anywhere from newborn babies to young adults aged 23.
+Melissa – a fantastic nurse from Miami, Florida.
+Melissa has been a nurse for nearly 10 years and most recently been working with kids with cancer or blood disorders, from newborn babies to young adults in their early twenties.

 Hi Melissa, tell me about you and what do you do?